The 2013 Festival of Trees was an amazing success. Thank you to everyone that attended, organized, and otherwise supported Festival of Trees!

 The Story of Festival of Trees

 Almost as magical as Santa himself, a cold barren exhibit hall transforms into a warm, festive holiday haven.
-Each year, the magic of Festival of Trees unfolds, and with it the hope and future for children at Primary Children's Medical Center.
+Each year, the magic of Festival of Trees unfolds, and with it the hope and future for children at Primary Children's Hospital.

 The Festival of Trees was inspired 40 years ago by a group of 15 women from along the Wasatch Front.
 These women were challenged by Lewis M. Jones, Chairman of the hospital's Men's Endowment Board, to identify a way to raise funds for the hospital.